Stanley Floyd: Career

-Floyd in 1983 retired from track & field to try his luck at American football in the National Football League (NFL).
+Floyd in 1983 retired from track and field to try his luck at American football in the National Football League (NFL).
 At the time he has stated he felt he lacked the necessary motivation required to continue his sprinting career and try for another Olympics.

 He achieved little success with American football - he was dropped by the Atlanta Falcons, then by the Los Angeles Express of the United States Football League (USFL), and then failed to make the cut with the Houston Oilers.
 So in 1987 he successfully fought for the right to run again as an athlete.

 Rankings

 Floyd was ranked among the best in the US and the world in the 100 m sprint events over the period 1980 to 1987, according to the votes of the experts of Track and Field News.

 Floyd also showed early promise as 200 m runner, and in 1981 was ranked seventh in the world and fifth in the US by those same experts of Track and Field News.